MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/FAQ-ediscovery.md

 **Q: What happens if someone is CC’ed in a message and then the CC is removed?**

-A: If a user is CC’ed in a message and then the CC  is removed, they will no longer have access to that message unless it is public.
+A: If a user is CC’ed in a message and then the CC  is removed, they'll no longer have access to that message unless it's public.

 > [!NOTE]
 > CC is often referred to as @mention.